 This lesson will be addressing how practice/business managers (or

-compliance offers) need to ensure their organization is complying with
+compliance offers) need to get their HIPAA house in order as HIPAA is

 Why should you Attend

 - Omnibus has changed the HIPAA landscape for good!

 - This once rarely enforced law has changed and you need to know what's going on!

 - Protect your practice or business!

 - This day trial attorney poses a higher risk than the Federal government!

 - What changes under the Trump administration can we expect?